 - Do you know you are moving to the Triangle?

 - Thanks for reading all of the way to the end!
 I hope you will come for a visit!

-A buyer’s agent has your interests first.
+A real estate agent who represents you as a buyer’s agent has your interests first.
 In Chapel Hill and the Triangle there are lots of mini markets with different times on the market, price ranges and negotiation strategies.
 Schools can also be a confusing issue.
 A buyer’s agent should anticipate problems before they come up from the first showings through contract, inspections and closing.
 So many situations come up during transactions that can cause unpleasant surprises.
 Knowing the transaction process and keeping things on a business basis so emotions don’t take over is important.

 It’s all about experience

 Resale and new homes are different.
 You should expect your buyer’s agent to have experience with both to help with your decision to buy an existing home or build.
 With a resale, the age of the home, original quality, updates, age of the roof and systems, and upgrade and renovation costs are important as well as knowing the neighborhood, schools and market trends.
 Good service contacts with lenders and contractors are important too.

 New construction involves additional skills.
 A new construction buyers agent should: